 This Irish stout might be the globe’s most consumed style of dark beer, and credit in large part goes to Guinness.
-The legendary Irish beer is sold the world over, its popularity due to its seamless blend of low alcohol—just north of 4 percent alcohol by volume for its iconic draught version—and balanced bittersweet flavors, the aroma evocative of fresh-brewed coffee tempered with a splash of milk.
+The legendary Irish beer is sold all over the world, its popularity due to its seamless blend of low alcohol—just north of 4 percent alcohol by volume (ABV) for its iconic draught version—and balanced bittersweet flavors, the aroma evocative of fresh-brewed coffee tempered with a splash of milk.
 Drinking a freshly poured pint in a bar is one of a drinking life’s greatest pleasures; if that’s not possible, the next best thing is grabbing a four-pack of the nitrogen-infused cans.
-Use them to re-create a bartender’s patient, creamy pour at home.
+Use them to recreate a bartender’s patient, creamy pour at home.

 This style requires a quick education lesson.
 Milk stouts are not made with milk, be it dairy, almond, or oat.
-Instead, they're brewed with lactose, a dairy-derived sugar that lends beer an appealing sweetness that helps smooth out roasty edges—kind of like creamer in coffee.
-Beer Witch’s Sobier favors Geppetto, a milk stout from Resilience Brewing in New Hampshire.
+Instead, they're brewed with lactose, a dairy-derived sugar that lends beer an appealing sweetness that helps smooth out roasted edges—kind of like creamer in coffee.
+Sobier, of Beer Witch, favors Geppetto, a milk stout from Resilience Brewing in New Hampshire.
 (The brewery is the ale-focused offshoot of lager-centric Schilling Beer Co.)

 If you can’t find a can, look toward the more widely available Milk Stout Nitro from Colorado’s Left Hand Brewing.
 The pillowy beer, which tastes a bit like milk chocolate mixed with coffee, is made from a blend of grains, including rolled oats, chocolate malt, and roasted barley.

-This beer is mainly sold in New York City.
+However, this beer is mainly sold in New York City.
 For a more available option, go for the legendary Samuel Smith Oatmeal Stout.
-Rakowsky says the English beer is classic for a reason, that being “the minerals in the water and English hops give it that distinctive taste that makes for great drinkability.
+Rakowsky says the English beer is classic for a reason, being “the minerals in the water and English hops give it that distinctive taste that makes for great drinkability.
 I could drink this all day, and with a 5 percent ABV, I can.”

 “I really love this velvety beer,” she says.
-“It’s got a great roasty and chocolaty character that is pleasant from the nose to the aftertaste.”
+“It’s got a great roasted and chocolaty character that is pleasant from the nose to the aftertaste.”

 The downside: grabbing a can regularly requires a road trip to Vermont.
-An equally excellent option is AleSmith’s long-running Speedway Stout, sold year-round in 16-ounce cans.
-The San Diego strong stout, which weighs in at 12 percent alcohol by volume, is infused with locally roasted coffee beans, creating a “rich, yet smooth, deceptively powerful liquid icon,” says Brandon Hernández, the founder and executive editor of San Diego Beer News.
+An equally excellent option is AleSmith’s long-running Speedway Stout, which is sold year-round in 16-ounce cans.
+The San Diego strong stout weighs in at 12 percent ABV and is infused with locally roasted coffee beans, creating a “rich, yet smooth, deceptively powerful liquid icon,” says Brandon Hernández, the founder and executive editor of San Diego Beer News.
 Be on the lookout for regularly released variants that might include, say, unique blends of espresso and Madagascar vanilla beans.

 Over the last decade, barrel-aged stouts have become big business in the beer world.
 Brewers send their dark beers to slumber inside barrels that previously held bourbon or whiskey, emerging months or even years later with layers of spirited complexity.
 Hernández likes Ballast Point Brewing’s special-edition of its Victory at Sea imperial porter, which is steeped with coffee and vanilla beans and aged in a blend of oaks cask that previously contained High West rye or bourbon.